1923 Edmonton municipal election: Aldermen

 Quota of votes was 1693.
 This number guaranteed election but it was possible to be elected with fewer.

 Two southside candidates had to be elected.

 14 candidates ran for the six seats open this year.

 10 counts were required to see all the seats filled under the STV/PR system in use.

-As votes were transferred in the ten count, the candidates' relative po9pularity changed.
+As votes were transferred in the nine counts that followed the first count, the candidates' relative popularity changed.
 Ducey and Rendall received many initial votes but did not get quota and did not get enough votes in later counts to get a seat.

-Rea was third in the first count but did not receive many vote transfers and eventually was declared elected to serve one year term, the consolation prize.
+Rea was third in the first count but did not receive many vote transfers and eventually was declared elected to serve one-year term, the consolation prize.
+He was the least popular (last elected) of the northside candidates.

 As seen in the above vote tallies, the front runners in the first count were mixed, belonging to both Independent (business) and Labour slates.
 This was the result of single voting in a multi-member district.

 East and Bury were elected on first count, receiving quota.
 Their surplus votes were transferred to prevent waste and to ensure rough proportionality of the election result.

 The second count was the distribution of East's surplus votes.
 Findlay received enough vote transfers from East to achieve quota on the 2nd count.

 The 3rd Count was transfer of Bury's surplus votes.

 The 4th count was transfer of Findlay's surplus votes.

 Then the least-popular candidates were eliminated one by one until the next seat was filled.

 Lakeman, Pallot, Putnam, McBride, Saunders and McKenzie were eliminated before that happened.